anoma/nspec/docs/tutorial/engines/template/engine_overview.md

       understandable to a rather wide audience,
       including references to technical terms and unavoidable jargon.

-    !!! quote "Pseudo-example"

-        Members of the family [engine family name] do X, Y and Z,
-        in collaboration with P, Q, and R, respectively.
-        See [documentation of X] for background on X, Y and Z.

-## Message sequence diagrams

-!!! note "On `Message sequence diagrams`"
+7. Use Wikilinks to link to other pages in the Anoma Specs.
+The link should be in the form `[[wikilink-to-X#anchor|text]]`.
+The anchor is optional.
+The wikilink is taken from the `nav` section of the `mkdocs.yml` file.

-    This section contains one or several sub-sections, each of which present
-    one message sequence diagram that showcases how members of the engine family [engine family name] exchange messages with other engine instances,
-	typically from different engine families,
-    but possibly from the same family.[^0]
+8. This section is **optional** and contains one or several subsections, each of which present one message sequence diagram that showcases how members of the engine family X exchange messages with other engine instances, typically from different engine families, but possibly from the same family.[^0]

     Form

 	:   Each subsection of the
     `Message sequence diagrams` section
     has a level three heading
     ```### [Title of message sequence diagram ⟨𝑖⟩]```
     that contains a message sequence diagram of
-    engine family [engine family name][^01]
+    engine family X[^01]
     with a title and caption.
     We can use
     [`mermaid` sequence diagrams](https://mermaid.js.org/syntax/sequenceDiagram.html)